adamwwilkinson/Obsidian-Vault/Active Leadership/Social Facilitation.md

 ### Evidence
 - presence of others heightens physiological arousal only if task is complex
-- when performing simple tasks, presense of others makes us perform them faster
+- when performing simple tasks, presence of others makes us perform them faster
-- presense of others makes us perform complex tasks less accurately
+- presence of others makes us perform complex tasks less accurately
 - social facilitation had little to do with performer's evaluation apprehension

 ### Individual Differences